Chengdu Sichuan, China Travel Guide

 Check official websites for updated opening hours and ticket information, especially during public holidays.
 Utilize GetYourGuide for pre-booking tickets and tours to popular sites.

-These images encapsulate the essence of Chengdu's famed attractions.
+These images get the true feel of Chengdu's famed attractions.

 Giant pandas at the Chengdu Research Base of Giant Panda Breeding, a highlight for wildlife enthusiasts.

-The peaceful ambiance of Wuhou Shrine, dedicated to heroes of the Three Kingdoms period.
+The calm setting of Wuhou Shrine, dedicated to heroes of the Three Kingdoms period.

 A classic image representing the captivating face-changing artistry of Sichuan Opera.